serp-spider/documentation/docs/search-engine/google/handle-errors.md

 ---

 Working with google involves to make http request, to get an output from google and to parse this output.
-All of these steps are not error free, you can have get a network error, an error from google server, get a captcha or even face some updated google dom not supported by your version of the library.
+All of these steps are not error free, you can encounter a network error, an error from google server, get a captcha or even face some updated google serp not supported by your version of the library.

 Errors are managed with exceptions, that makes them easy to handle.